Disentangling Parallelism and Interference in Game Semantics: Causal Full Abstraction for IA//

 Why does $\oc A$ treat differently the positive and negative isomorphism families?
 The permutation $\pi(-)$ corresponds to reindexing the minimal events of $\oc A$.
 Because the exponential construction is intended to apply to negative games, $\pi(-)$ reindexes negative moves.
 But symmetries in $\ptilde{\oc A}$ can only reindex positive moves, so $\pi(-)$ must be the identity.
 In contrast, symmetries in $\ntilde{\oc A}$ can perform any reindexing on the minimal events.

 This intuition is further solified by the extension of \emph{concrete arenas} to these polarized sub-isomorphism families.
-This will not be required until much later, so it only appears in Section \ref{subsubsec:concrete_pol_sym} -- but it might still be helpful for the reader to consult it now.
+This will not be required until much later, so it only appears in Section~\ref{subsubsec:concrete_pol_sym} -- but it might still be helpful for the reader to consult it now.